Fragments

 fragment to be valid.

-We can now include the NameParts
+You can include the NameParts

 1query GetPerson {